 Offerpad vs Opendoor reviews

 We analyzed more than 6,000 reviews from various sources, such as Trustpilot, Yelp, and the BBB.
-Opendoor has more reviews, has been operating for longer, and is more widely available.
+Opendoor has more reviews, is rated higher among customers overall, and is also available in more markets.

-Positive reviews for both companies praise the streamlining of the selling experience and the customer support.
+Positive reviews for both companies praise the streamlined selling process and strong customer support.

 Two of the most significant complaints mentioned in reviews for both iBuyers involved the high cost of post-inspection repairs, and the low final offer price, which came as a surprise for some clients.